 There are three ways to remember those who have died, each detailed below.
 You may wish to choose one or more options.

 Book of remembrance

-A Book of Remembrance, which has been made specifically for the purpose, is kept in a display case in the Centre.
+A Book of Remembrance, which has been made specifically for the purpose, is kept in a display case in the Chaplaincy.
 The names and details of the person who has died are entered in the Book.
 Each week, a diferent page in the book is displayed.
-Although the display case is locked the Book can be opened at any particular page and viewed by arrangement with the Centre for Faith and Spirituality if family or friends wish.
+Although the display case is locked the Book can be opened at any particular page and viewed by arrangement with the University Chaplaincy if family or friends wish.

 An inscribed plaque of standard colour, size and lettering as agreed by the University can be placed on the designated wall in the Garden of Remembrance.
 The University will be responsible for providing the plaque and arranging for its engraving and placement.

 Note: If you are not the next of kin, but would like to remember a friend or colleague by having an entry in the Book of Remembrance or a plaque in the Garden, please discuss this with the next of kin before completing the request form.
 On receipt of this form, the University will contact the next of kin to confirm their agreement before the entry/plaque is commissioned.
 It would help us if you could include the name and address of the next of kin for this purpose.

 A fund has been established to provide for the upkeep and development of the Garden of Remembrance, including the costs of plaques and the Book of Remembrance.
 If you would like to support the fund, your donation will make a real and lasting difference.
 Donations may be given through the Loughborough University Development Trust either as a single donation or on a regular basis.
 If you would like to do this, simply tick the appropriate box on the request form which can be found below, and we will send you with the appropriate information.